joyceantonella-zz/Melp/README.md

 # Melp
 API provided by flask to retrieve, post and put data to a database.
-In this scenario the database is running at host and the requirements for being compatible are following the next structure:
+In this scenario the database is running at host and the requirements for being compatible are following the next structure:<br/>
 CREATE TABLE `Restaurants` (
   `id` varchar(50) COLLATE utf8mb4_unicode_ci NOT NULL,
   `rating` int(11) DEFAULT NULL,